LINA SERGIE ATTAr

 Project Coordinator • Reyanli, Turkey

-Abduljabbar (AJ) Al-Hasan is the Project Coordinator in Reyanli, Turkey.
-He received his degree in English literature from Damascus University in 2008, and English teaching degree in 2004 from the Teachers' Training Institute in Hama, Syria.
+Abduljabbar (AJ) Alhasan received his degree in English literature from Damascus University in 2008, and English teaching degree in 2004 from the Teachers' Training Institute in Hama, Syria.
 AJ has extensive experience in curriculum development, classroom management, early childhood education, student assessment and behavioral management.
-Before joining Karam Foundation, he was a teacher at the Salam School and worked with the Foundation over the course of three Innovative Education missions in 2013 and 2014.
-AJ oversees our on-the-ground operations in Reyhanli, including coordinating our Sponsor a Syrian Family Program and Innovative Education missions.
+Before joining Karam Foundation, he was a teacher at the Salam School and worked with ara urin three Innovative Education missions in 2013 and 2014.
+AJ works with the Karam Reyhanli Team on our on-the-ground operations in Reyhanli, including coordinating our Sponsor a Syrian Family Program, Innovative Education missions, and Smart Aid projects.
 One of his most special qualities is his ability to make Syrian children laugh, play, dance, and forget their heavy burdens of loss.
 His philosophy is to always to put the needs of the children first.

 Lilah Khoja received her B.A. from UCLA in International Development Studies.
 Lilah has worked with the Democracy Council and the Committee to Protect Journalists.
 She has been published in The Outpost, Mashallah News, Today's Zaman, and SyriaDeeply.
 She is currently pursuing a Master's in Public Health, with a focus on refugee health.
 She believes in sustainable aid and is thrilled to be working with the Karam Foundation.